robaru/sofamyroom/roomsim_mod/source/README.md

 ## File "types.h"

 This file describes the `struct` `CSensorDefinition`, that holds all the information about a sensor.
-The `struct` was expanded in order to manage SOFA HRTF data (row 120).
+The `struct` was expanded in order to manage SOFA HRTF data.
 ```c
 	/* for SOFA HRTFs */
 #	ifdef MYSOFA_H_INCLUDED